-In 2018, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion and publication of the Ozaukee County transit development plan and initiation of the Waukesha County and City of Waukesha transit development plan.
+In 2019, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including the continuation of work on the Waukesha County and City of Waukesha transit development plan.

-The Commission staff will periodically amend the 2017-2020 transportation improvement program (TIP) throughout 2018 for changes to projects listed in the TIP and new projects to be added to the TIP, as requested by WisDOT and local governments.
-In addition, Commission staff will initiate and complete a new 2019-2022 TIP.
-The Commission will work with FHWA, FTA, WisDOT, and local units of government to periodically identify those projects that have been deferred beyond the four years of the TIP or have been dropped and should not be listed within the TIP.
+The Commission staff will periodically amend the 2019-2022 transportation improvement program (TIP) throughout 2019 for changes to projects listed in the TIP and new projects to be added to the TIP, as requested by WisDOT and local governments The Commission will work with FHWA, FTA, WisDOT, and local units of government to periodically identify those projects that have been deferred beyond the four years of the TIP or have been dropped and should not be listed within the TIP.